19 September 2019

 Microservice architecture – types of microservices design patterns

 Design patterns in microservices exist in pretty much every aspect of the microservice architecture.
 Some of the most important ones could be divided into areas such as:

 It concerns the methods of communication between microservices and client apps (the frontend layer).

 These design patterns constitute various ways microservices can communicate between each other.

-A variety of security-related concerns, such as the organization of the security layer, authorization and level of access to particular microservices for different types of users, etc.
+A variety of security-related concerns in microservice architecture, such as the organization of the security layer, authorization and level of access to particular microservices for different types of users, etc.

 Ensuring that all microservices are ready to address the needs of the system (regardless of how intense the traffic is), ensuring the lowest possible downtime.
 This includes activities such as making sure microservices can restart on another machine, or whether enough machines are available, microservices being able to report their current states on their own, health checks and more.